jsmorph/sheens/README.md

 ## Formal methods

-Though you can happily use sheens without worrying about formalities, you can get formal with sheens if you want to.
+Though you can happily use sheens without worrying about formalities, you can get formal with Sheens if you want to.

 ### System verification